ryangwsimmons/personal-site/_pages/resume.md

     <h2>Personal Projects</h2>
         <h5 class="resume-projects-title">WAMobile (2020)</h5>
         <ul>
-            <li>Created an Android application for accessing the University of Guelph’s WebAdvisor service.</li>
+            <li>Created an Android application for accessing the University of Guelph’s WebAdvisor (course registration) service.</li>
             <li>Used Google’s AndroidX libraries, in combination with the JSoup library in Kotlin to make HTTP requests to the WebAdvisor server, parse the data, and display it in a mobile-friendly interface.</li>
         </ul>
         <h5 class="resume-projects-title">WhiteNoiseLinux (2021)</h5>
         <ul>
-            <li>Created a Linux desktop audio player for listening for white noise and other ambient sounds.</li>
+            <li>Created a Linux desktop audio player for listening to white noise and other ambient sounds.</li>
             <li>Utilized the PulseAudio audio library, as well as the Qt application framework to create an efficient native application written in C++.</li>
         </ul>
 </div>

 <div class="resume-section" id="education">